When is the next General Election?

 How often are General Elections in the UK?

 A full Parliamentary term in the United Kingdom can last up to five years.
+That is the longest that the country can go, without an election.

 In the 40 years, prior to the Fixed-term Parliaments Act, if the governing party was ahead in the polls it has tended to schedule an election in the Spring after four years.
 This happened under the Conservatives in 1983 and 1987, and under Labour in 2001 and 2005.